ulfschneider/ulf.website/content/posts/journal/2020-08-05-better-web-typography.md

 [[toc]]

-I think the course is like a condensed version of Matej´s book "[Better web typography for a better web](https://betterwebtype.com/web-typography-book/)," which I didn´t read.
+I think the course is like a condensed version of Matej´s book *[Better web typography for a better web](https://betterwebtype.com/web-typography-book/)*, which I didn´t read.

 ## Introduction to typography